sheetaljoshi/eks-private-nat/postgres-setup/initialize.md

-#
+### Instructions for initializing the Aurora PostgreSQL database instance

-# First, laumch an EC2 instance in the same VPC as the Aurora/RDS PostgreSQL database.
-# Copy the following files over to that instance from your local environment using a CLI utility such as 'scp'
+First, laumch an EC2 instance in the same VPC as the Aurora/RDS PostgreSQL database.
+Copy the following files over to that instance from your local environment using a CLI utility such as 'scp'
-# 1. exports
+1. exports
-# 2. init-1.sh
+2. init-1.sh
-# 3. init-2.sh
+3. init-2.sh
-# 4. postgres-data.csv
+4. postgres-data.csv

-#
-# Then, run the commands manually one by one
+Then, run the commands manually one by one

 #
 # Install 'psql' tool on the instance using the following command